Family Medical Leave Act & Leaves of Absence

 Another consideration that the firm's attorney can review with you is whether a medical condition should be designated as disability rather than a medical condition requiring FMLA leave.

-Jacksonville Employment Attorney Can Protect Your Rights
+Jacksonville FMLA Lawyer Can Protect Your Rights

 Many issues regarding leaves of absence require thorough analysis of the job position, medical condition, and legal rights to determine the best course of action.
 As the employee seeks to protect his or her career while following the healthcare provider's medical treatment recommendations, the Jacksonville employment lawyer from the firm can protect the employee's rights.
 Employees dealing with serious medical conditions should seek advice regarding all of their legal rights, including how, when, and under what circumstances FMLA leave may be taken.